 The rest of the paper is organized as follows.
-Section 2 presents our empirical findings using the mixture model for rural India using NSS, rounds 1993-94, 1999-00 and 2004-05.
-We note some interesting parallels (and differences) between our findings for the rural sector versus Maitra's (2016, 2017)) findings for urban India.
+In Section 2, we extend Maitra's (2016, 2017) analysis from urban to rural households in India, using data from NSS rounds 1993-94, 1999-00 and 2004-05.
 In Section 3, we present the theoretical model with overlapping generations, and in Section 4, we simulate observations on durable ownership from the theoretical data-generating model.
-Our main findings connecting the theoretical and empirical results are presented and discussed in Section 4.2; we provide an interpretation of the empirical mixture estimates in the context of our theoretical model in Section 4.3.
-Section 5 concludes the paper.
+Our main findings connecting the theoretical and empirical results are presented and discussed in Sections 4.2-4.3.
+Section 5 concludes the paper and underlines its contribution to the literature.